 Another benefit you gain through homemade cold process soap is glycerin, which is very good for your skin (it helps lock in moisture).
 Most soap companies remove glycerin from their soap during production, in order to sell it to cosmetic companies for additional profit, but homemade soap keeps it in.

 Most soap makers use high quality ingredients, proven/well-established recipes and soap formula calculators to ensure exact recipe measurements/soap results.
-They also test their soap products prior to selling it to the public.
 They continually work to refine their individual soap process in order to create the highest quality soap they can create.

-I purchase soap ingredients from vendors who specialize in soap-making oils and ingredients that are FDA approved and select quality ingredients over price.
+Sol Soap purchases soap ingredients from companies who specialize in soap-making oils and ingredients that are FDA approved and select quality ingredients over price.

-Depending on the ingredients you use, cold process soap making typically yields a long-lasting bar of soap that not only cleanses without stripping off the natural oils but also adds leaves behind some healthy oils for your skin.
+Depending on the ingredients you use, cold process soap-making typically yields a long-lasting bar of soap that not only cleanses without stripping off the natural oils but also leaves behind some healthy oils for your skin.

 How is Cold Process Soap Made?

-Cold Process Soap is made by mixing lye/sodium hydroxide (a base) and oils (acids) such as olive oil, coconut oil, palm oil, rice bran oil, etc. Lye, changes the composition of oils to produce a bar/batch of soap--a process called "saponification".
-This process takes 24-48 hours.
-Afterwards, the soap bar/batch enters a curing phase, which typically requires between 4-6 weeks to cure (dry and harden).
+Cold Process Soap is made by mixing lye/sodium hydroxide (a base) and oils (acids) such as olive oil, coconut oil, palm oil, rice bran oil, etc. Triglycerides in the oils react with the sodium hydroxide to produce a glycerol and fatty acid salt which is soap!
+This process is called saponification.
+This part of the process takes 24-48 hours.
+Afterwards, the soap batch/bars enter a curing phase, which typically requires between 4-6 weeks to cure (dry and harden).

 Some people believe that products containing lye are dangerous to use, however all true soap is made using lye/sodium hydroxide (even the bars you buy at your favorite department store).
 Most soap makers only use food grade lye in our soaps to ensure its purity.
 When soap is prepared properly, no lye remains in the bar of soap after saponification has occurred (the first 24/48 hours), the lye and oils have chemically changed to make soap.